mcp-mesh/ai-interviewer/services/claude_llm_agent/README.md

 ## Production Deployment

-The LLM agent is designed to be deployed as part of the AI Interviewer system using Docker Compose with MCP Mesh service discovery.
+The Claude LLM agent is designed to be deployed as part of the AI Interviewer system using Docker Compose with MCP Mesh service discovery.

 ### Security Considerations
 - Claude API key stored as environment variable